Kerry Carpenter Player Props: Tigers vs. Royals

-On Monday, Kerry Carpenter (hitting .400 in his past 10 games) and the Detroit Tigers play the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
-First pitch is at 6:40 PM ET.
+On Wednesday, Kerry Carpenter (coming off going 0-for-1) and the Detroit Tigers face the Kansas City Royals, whose starting pitcher will be Brady Singer.
+First pitch is at 1:10 PM ET.

-In his most recent game, he racked up three hits (going 3-for-4 with a home run and an RBI) against the Twins.
+He had a hitless performance in his last game (0-for-1) against the Royals.

 Kerry Carpenter Game Info & Props vs. the Royals